 Most smoke stacks are located at the very top of one end of the food chamber.
 Some are centered vertically.

 Placement of the smoke stack is more important than you think.
 In an offset smoker there’s a lot of hot air moving through at a constant pace.
 Hot air rises, meaning it will move up to the top of the food chamber as it moves across.
-By placing the smoke stack lower down on the food chamber, the hot air flow will be temporarily reduced (when forced down), causing some of the hot air to transfer its heat back into the food chamber and therefore reduce the temperature differences.
-You can place the smoke stack even lower than that if you want to.
+By placing the smoke stack lower down on the food chamber, the hot air flow will be temporarily reduced (when forced down), causing some of the hot air to transfer its heat back into the food chamber and therefore reduce the temperature differences slightly.
+You can place the smoke stack even lower than that if you want to, but in my experience it doesn’t help.
 See the image below which illustrates this back pressure.